edemirkan/wine-starcraft-installer/README.md

 	$ ./wine-sc-installer.sh

-> If asked, select "OK" to install "Mono" and "Gecko"
+-> If asked, select "OK" to install "Mono" and "Gecko".
-> Install StarCraft to a folder other than "Program Files", eg. "C:\games"
+-> Install StarCraft to a folder other than "Program Files", eg. "C:\games"

 3. Once the installation is completed, run `wine-sc-shortcuts.sh` to create desktop shortcuts.